Australian heatwave solutions

 With proper awareness and preparation, grim outcomes can be avoided.
 Homeowners only need make a few improvements in their home to protect their thermal comfort and their well-being.

-In preparation for the summer season, ecoMaster’s Lyn Beinat shared three simple yet impactful ways to make homes naturally cool in summer at the Bendigo Sustainable House Day on 28 October 2018.
+In preparation for summer seasons, ecoMaster’s Lyn Beinat shared four simple yet impactful ways to make homes naturally cool in summer.

 The most effective way to reduce summer heat is to prevent the sun from hitting the walls or glass in the first place.
 If that can’t be done (because of neighbouring properties, height of walls / windows or topography), then stopping the heat at the glass in the next best.
 The third way is to deal with the heat inside the home with effective window treatments.